The 20 Best Bipolar Disorder (BPD) Doctors in Canada

 Montreal, QC, CA

-Soham Rej practices in Montreal, Canada.
+Soham Rej practices practicing medicine in Montreal, Canada.
 Mr. Rej is rated as a Distinguished expert by MediFind in the treatment of Bipolar Disorder (BPD).
-His top areas of expertise are Nephrogenic Diabetes Insipidus, Bipolar Disorder (BPD), Diabetes Insipidus (DI), and Dementia.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Nephrogenic Diabetes Insipidus, Bipolar Disorder (BPD), Diabetes Insipidus (DI), and Dementia.

 Distinguished in Bipolar Disorder (BPD)